Jxck/jxck.io/mozaic.fm/episodes/95/monthly-web-202203.md

   - View and edit @supports at rules in the Styles pane
   - Recorder panel improvements
     - Support common selectors by default
-    - Customize the recording’s selector
+    - Customize the recording's selector
     - Rename a recording
   - Preview class/function properties on hover
   - Partially presented frames in the Performance panel